Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: Background

-We begin by recalling the definition of a \emph{strong} monad, which is our main object of study.
-These monads are more computationally relevant, compared to non-strong ones, because they allow us to work with terms that have several free variables (see \cite{moggi} for more details).
-The additional structure, called the \emph{(left) strength}, ensures the monad interacts appropriately with the monoidal structure of the base category.
+Next, we recall the definition of a \emph{strong} monad.
+As we already explained in the introduction, these monads are more computationally relevant (compared to non-strong ones) for most use cases.
+The additional structure, called the \emph{monadic strength}, ensures the monad interacts appropriately with the monoidal structure of the base category.